 - Lord Walter Whent, also known as "Old Lord Whent".

 - Lady Shella Whent, Walter's wife and kin, later known as "Old Lady Whent".
-Yielded and abandoned Harrenhal to Lord Tywin Lannister and perished later in, so far, unknown circumstances.
+Yielded and abandoned Harrenhal to Lord Tywin Lannister and perished later in unknown circumstances.

 - Janos Slynt, commander of the City Watch of King's Landing.
-Made Lord of Harrenhal by King Joffrey I Baratheon for his role in the betrayal and arrest of Lord Eddard Stark.
-Stripped of Harrenhal and sent to the Wall by Tyrion Lannister shortly thereafter, and later executed for insubordination by Lord Commander Jon Snow.
+Made Lord of Harrenhal by King Joffrey I Baratheon, but stripped of his title and sent to the Wall by Tyrion Lannister shortly thereafter.

 - Petyr Baelish, master of coin to King Joffrey I, made Lord of Harrenhal and Lord Paramount of the Trident by King Joffrey for his role in securing a marriage alliance between House Lannister and House Tyrell which played a decisive role in the Battle of the Blackwater.
 Has yet to take possession of the castle.